• Skip to primary navigation

 • Add the dry ingredients to the wet ingredients and mix until the batter is completely smooth.

-• Fill a pastry bag or funnel tube with the batter.
+• Fill a pastry bag or funnel, or spouted measuring cup with the batter.
 Place a finger on the bottom hole to prevent the batter from spewing out.

 • Place the bag or funnel over the oil and allow the batter to release in a random, but mostly overlapping circular patterns.
-As soon as it is browned and floating in the oil, flip and heat for about another 45 - 60 seconds.
-Place on a plate lined with paper towels.
+As soon as it is browned and floating in the oil, flip and fry for about another 45 - 60 seconds.
+Place on a wire rack lined with paper towels.

 Tried this recipe?Tag me on Instagram! @acookienameddesire #acookienameddesire